 Dos and Don’ts When Storing Marijuana Seeds

 Here are some things to do and avoid when storing marijuana seeds:

 - Keep your marijuana seeds dry.
 Wet or damp seeds will start to germinate.
 Thus, your seeds for storage should be 100% dry.
 Even small amounts of wetness in the packaging can cause rotting and mold.

 - Keep your seeds in the dark.
 Darkness will encourage the seeds to stay dormant.
 Extended light exposure is bad for cannabis seeds as it can harm and degrade their health.

 - Keep Your Seeds Labelled.
-Marijuana seeds don’t have a much physical difference.
+Marijuana seeds don’t have much physical difference.
 Thus, it’s so difficult to identify which seeds are of the same family.
-Labeling them will help you ensure your strains do not get mixed up.
+Labelling them will help you ensure your strains do not get mixed up.

 - Keep Your hands, equipment, and the working area dry and clean.
 Fungus and mold can grow on your cannabis seeds even when you keep them inside the refrigerator.

 - Don’t let the seeds get too hot.
 Heat also encourages germination and extreme temperatures can harm your cannabis seeds.